peter-sattler/money-transfer-ui/README.md

 # Background

-This web user interface (UI) was created for and submitted as the final project in a JAVASCRIPT - FULL STACK WEB DEVELOPMENT.
+This web user interface (UI) was created for and submitted as the final project in JAVASCRIPT - FULL STACK WEB DEVELOPMENT.
 This course (INFO1-CE9755) was held at New York University's School of Professional Studies (NYU SPS) during the Summer of 2019.
 This project concentrates on the basics; avoiding heavy Javascript frameworks like JQuery.

 # Project Requirements